Novixx-Systems/ramenen-source/README.md

 # Ramenen Source Code

-Yes, Ramenen in open source now.
+Yes, Ramenen is open source now.

 Building requires L+++, which is in the UTILS folder, just copy UTILS\Novixx directory to the root of your C drive.